 Channelview is a medium-sized town located in the state of Texas.
 With a population of 45,688 people and five constituent neighborhoods, Channelview is the 78th largest community in Texas.

-When you are in Channelview, you'll notice that it is more blue-collar than most other communities in America.
-39.77% of Channelview’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Channelview is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Channelview who work in office and administrative support (15.02%), sales jobs (10.62%), and food service (6.86%).
+Because occupations involving physical labor dominate the local economy, Channelview is generally considered to be a blue-collar town.
+40.55% of the Channelview workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Channelview is a town of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Channelview who work in office and administrative support (14.24%), sales jobs (9.34%), and management occupations (5.65%).

 Channelview is an extremely ethnically-diverse town.
 The people who call Channelview home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Channelview, accounting for 67.05% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Channelview residents report their race to be White, followed by Black or African-American.
-Channelview also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 62.13% of the town’s residents.
-Important ancestries of people in Channelview include Irish, English, French , and Polish.
+Important ancestries of people in Channelview include German, Irish, French, English, and Scottish.

 The most common language spoken in Channelview is Spanish.
 Other important languages spoken here include English and Pacific Island languages.